baghas26/DA-Test-Baghas-Trianto/README.md

 # DA-Test-Baghas-Trianto
-For the EDA im using the .ipynb and all the libraries that im use is on requirements.txt.
-And for data visualization im using PowerBI
+For the exploratory data analysis (EDA), I'm using the .ipynb file, and all the libraries that I'm using are listed in the requirements.txt file.
+Additionally, for data visualization, I'm using PowerBI.